 Note : divergence loss exists, for example, for spherical waves emitted by a point source and is also known as spreading loss

-DnT : standardized level difference - under sound insulation
+DnT : standardised level difference - under sound insulation

-DnT,w : weighted standardized level difference - under sound insulation
+DnT,w : weighted standardised level difference - under sound insulation

-DnT,w + Ctr : weighted standardized level difference with spectrum adaption term Ctr
+DnT,w + Ctr : weighted standardised level difference with spectrum adaption term Ctr

 Dose related subjects